Landlord Pet Policies: What You Should Know

 Some landlords may also ban certain kinds of dogs since some breeds can tend to violence like Rottweilers or Pit bulls.
 Even though this particular discussion is drenched in controversy, it’s your legal right to ban whichever animal you want to from your property.

 b.
 Only Allowing Pets You Approve Of

 You can also get tenants to get your approval for any animal they want to keep in their apartment.
-However, you can make exceptionsa nd ignore this requirement for certain kinds of animals you don’t think will cause problems, like goldfish or hamsters.
+According to this Chicago property management company, you can make exceptionsa nd ignore this requirement for certain kinds of animals you don’t think will cause problems, like goldfish or hamsters.
 However, before you approve a pet, remember to ask a few questions, such as:

 How long have you had the pet?

 Who’s going to look after the pet if you’re away?

 Where will you get the pet from? (if the tenant doesn’t have the pet yet)

 Has the pet caused any damage in the past?

 Do they have a certain disease?